On this list, we will take a look at the ten best wireless gaming headsets in 2019, in no particular order.

-The battery life is quite good and it should last you quite a few days if you game in short stretches.
-You can definitely use the headset when charging as well but it can be inconvenient as the cable isn’t long enough in our opinion.
-The volume is not very high even at max but we thought this wasn’t a deal breaker by any stretch of the imagination.
+The battery life is quite good, and it should last you quite a few days if you game in short stretches.
+You can use the headset when charging as well, but it can be inconvenient as the cable isn’t long enough in our opinion.
+The volume is not very high even at max, but we thought this wasn’t a deal breaker by any stretch of the imagination.

-Coming to where the Stealth 450 can definitely be better.
 Durability.
-Many users have reported that the sound fails on 1 ear or both after just months of use and better quality control is something that we feel could make this even better.
-This is something that bumps this down from being a superb value money offering to just another contender based on preference.
+Many users have reported that the sound fails on one ear or both in less than a year of use and better quality control is something that we feel could make this even better.
+This is something that bumps this down from being superb value money offering to just another contender based on preference.

-The Stealth 450 definitely boasts some of the most immersive surround sound experiences at this price point but its questionable durability reported by a variety of users can relegate this to the second option for some.
+The Stealth 450 boasts some of the most immersive surround sound experiences at this price point, but its questionable durability reported by a variety of users can relegate this to the second option for some.
 Overall, it’s still one of the better easy to use models out there.

 Expand for Full Review